FMS, or Functional Movement Screening, is a pre-participation screening process that identifies compensatory movement patterns.

 MYOFASCIAL RELEASE is a technique used to improve range of motion, increase blood flow, and improve strength for particular parts of the body.

-It works best as a “warm-up exercise”, but may be used to reduce muscle pain experienced after training in the following days.
+It works best as a “warm-up exercise”, but may be used to reduce muscle pain experienced in the following days after training.

-An initial consultation allows you and me to determine what goal we’re after.
+An initial consultation allows you and me to determine how best to approach achieving your goals.
 Your needs-analysis is developed, posture evaluated, and then we slowly introduce and teach you how to exercise safely and efficiently.
-The process evolves as we work towards sustaining long-term adherence through a periodised program.
+The process evolves as we work towards sustaining long-term adherence through a periodised programme.

 Postural Assessment and Coaching

 We conduct the FMS.
 You are coached through basic movement patterns.